 Coverage policies of a variety of public and private payers for sofosbuvir, simeprevir, and ledipasvir/sofosbuvir were reviewed on November 3, 2014.
+Interested parties should obtain current, specific coverage policy information from individual payers, as these policies are being updated regularly.
 Each of the policies may address multiple hepatitis C genotypes, but for the purposes of this review, only policies for genotype 1 will be included.
 Tables summarizing details of coverage policies are provided in Appendix A and include website links for each payer/drug regimen.